ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### Cluster name
 {: #vrw-orderinginstance-mgmt-cluster-name}

-The management cluster name is set to **mcv-_xx_-management** by default.
+The primary (management) cluster name is set to **mcv-_xx_-management** by default.
 You can also specify a new management cluster name, which must meet the following requirements.

-### Management cluster name requirements
+#### Management cluster name requirements
 {: #vrw-orderinginstance-cluster-name-req}

 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.